icon

 icon Close

 To help protect the University’s computers and networks from cyber threats, FDU OIRT is implementing Application Control with privilege management.
-This feature provides all users with rights to install applications as needed while continuing to protect resources from unknown and malicious risks.
+This feature provides all users with privileged rights to install applications as needed while continuing to protect resources from unknown and malicious risks.

 Windows

-By default, the setup file will be located within the Downloads folder
+By default, the setup file will be located within the Downloads folder:

 C:\users\yourusername\downloads\